j-a-n/lovelace-wallpanel/README.md

 If the screen lock API is not available, a short invisible video is played in a loop instead to keep the screen on.
 Due to browser limitations, you must interact with the screen once to enable the screen lock after the Dashboard page loads.

 ## screensaver_entity
 You can create an input_boolean helper in HA and set `screensaver_entity` to this entity id.
 When the screensaver starts this input_boolean will be set to `on` and to `off` when the screensaver stops.
 It is also possible to start and stop the screensaver by changing this input_boolean.

+## image_url_entity
+You can create an input_text helper in HA and set `image_url_entity` to this entity id.
+When the screensaver changes the active image, the URL of the new image is stored in this entity.

 ## Styles
 You can customize the style of every wallpanel element.